Sendoushi/crawl-criteria/README.md

 - `attribute`: If not provided, text content will be returned.
 Optional key.
 - `ignore`: Ignore results with a regex pattern.
 Optional key.
 - `enableJs`: Javascript isn't enable by default for security reasons.
 Use this if you really need it
-- `waitFor`: Usually used with `enableJs`.
-If the sources uses javascript to render, you may `waitFor` the selector to be present.
-It will only wait `20` seconds
+- `wait`: Usually used with `enableJs`.
+If the sources uses javascript to render, you may `wait` for the selector to be present
 - `<var_to_replace>`: It can also be an object with keys `min` (it will default to `0`) and `max` (it will default to `10`)

     ```json